civican/legisinfo/44-1/bills/C-50/bill_text.md

     in the case of the first report, no later than the date that is fixed by the Minister; and

-    in the case of each subsequent report, no later than 30 days after the day on which a fall economic statement is released or, in the event that no fall economic statement is released, no later than December 31.
+    in the case of each subsequent report, no later than October 15 of each year.

   **(2)** The annual report must include the advice of the Council and a summary of its activities